Ankara Turkey Travel Guide

 Ankara’s climate possesses different seasons.
 This means your experience will vary significantly depending on when you travel.

 Ankara does not experience monsoons or hurricanes.
 Extreme heat occurs during July and August, requiring hydration and Sun protection.
-Winters can be severe, bringing heavy snow and slick ice.
-Plan your wardrobe accordingly for these seasonal differences.
+Winters can be severe, bringing heavy snow and slippery ice.
+Plan your wardrobe accordingly for these seasonal variations.

-Plan your visit according to these seasonal patterns to ensure the best possible time.
+Plan your visit according to these seasonal patterns for the best experience.

 Consistent warm, clear skies.
 All attractions operate with extended hours.

 Temperatures become very hot.
 Higher prices for accommodation and flights.
-Tourist sites and public spaces become more crowded.
+Tourist sites and public spaces become with more people.

 Mild, pleasant weather.
 Fewer crowds.
 Lower prices.

 Mild and agreeable weather.
 Fewer crowds than in summer.
-Prices for flights and accommodation are often lower.
+Prices for flights and places to stay are often lower.
 Spring brings abundant plant life, and autumn has colorful foliage.
 Ideal for walking.

 Expect occasional rain showers, especially in spring.